Are you in need of emergency shelter or housing information?

 Fair Street Apartments

-Fair Street Apartments is a 57-unit affordable housing facility located in Norwalk where Homes with Hope operates 9 units of Permanent Supportive Housing for singles.
+Fair Street Apartments is a 57-unit affordable housing facility located in Norwalk where Homes with Hope operates 9 units of Supportive Housing for singles.

 Hales Court is a 78-unit affordable housing complex owned and operated by the Westport Housing Authority.
-Homes with Hope began operation of 10 Permanent Supportive Housing apartments, 2 for families and 8 for individuals, within this complex in October 2011.
+Homes with Hope began operation of 10 Supportive Housing apartments, 2 for families and 8 for individuals, within this complex in October 2011.

-Hayes Avenue is Homes with Hope's first acquisition in Norwalk, expanding its Permanent Supportive Housing program with 2 units, for 1 individual and 1 family.
+Hayes Avenue is Homes with Hope's first acquisition in Norwalk, expanding its Supportive Housing program with 2 units, for 1 individual and 1 family.

 Sasco Creek Village

 Sasco Creek Village opened in July 2015.
-This location in Westport has 6 units of Permanent Supportive Housing serving individuals and families.
+This location in Westport has 6 units of Supportive Housing serving individuals and families.

 Westport Rotary Centennial House

 Westport Rotary Centennial House has been in operation since 2009.
-This Permanent Supportive Housing facility provides 2 two-bedroom family units and 4 one-bedroom units for singles or couples.
+This Supportive Housing facility provides 2 two-bedroom family units and 4 one-bedroom units for singles or couples.

 Food insecurity is a major factor leading to homelessness, and Homes with Hope provides food services to our resident clients, those at risk of homelessness, and those in need in the community.